 Use the correct flags when you create a SQL dump file

-If you do not use the correct flags when you export your data to a SQL dump file, your import might not be successful.
-For information about creating a SQL dump file for import into Google Cloud SQL, see Creating a SQL dump file.
+If you do not use the correct procedure when you export your data to a SQL dump file, your import might not be successful.
+For information about creating a SQL dump file for import into Cloud SQL, see Exporting data.

 Compress data to reduce cost

-dump files.
-Compression can save significant storage space on Google Cloud Storage
+uncompressed files.
+Compression can save significant storage space on

-and reduce your storage costs, especially when you are exporting large
+Cloud Storage and reduce your storage costs, especially when you are

-instances.
-When you export a SQL dump file, use a
+exporting large instances.
+When you export a SQL dump or CSV file, use a

-compress the data.
-When you import a dump file with a file extension of
+file extension to compress the data.
+When you import a file with an